andrew-candela/messages/README.md

 In order to receive remote connections, you probably have to set up port forwarding on your local network.
 This is really going to put a damper on using this with non-technical folks.
+Jon gave me a really good idea of how to get around this.

 ## Cryptography